 Track Changes shines when multiple people are working on a single document.
 Here’s how to get the most out of it in collaborative settings:

 - Reviewer List: Track who made which changes.
-Word automatically does this, which can be seen by hovering over the changes.
+Word automatically does this when you hover over the edits.

-- Consolidate Feedback: Collect all the feedback in one place before making a final document version.
+- Consolidate Feedback: Collect all feedback in one place before finalizing the document.

 Remember, the key to successful collaboration is clear communication.
 Track Changes helps facilitate that, but discussing and agreeing on how to use this tool with your team is essential.